The Mystery Behind an Itchy Back

 A Closer Look at Treatment Options

 When home remedies don’t cut it anymore—there are various treatment options available depending upon severity levels associated with each case scenario involving persistent itchiness!
-Over-the-counter antihistamines provide quick relief against allergic reactions while topical corticosteroids soothe inflammation when applied directly onto affected areas.
+Over-the-counter antihistamines provide quick relief against some allergic reactions while topical corticosteroids may soothe inflammation when applied directly onto affected areas.

 For chronic conditions such as eczema or psoriasis—dermatologists may prescribe stronger medications aimed at controlling symptoms long-term alongside lifestyle changes designed around avoiding triggers known to exacerbate issues further down the line!